Day 12 of 31 Day Blogging Challenge

 Sometimes I think cheese is the way to get Nathan to eat certain things.
 Just give it a good healthy sprinkle of cheese, and boom.
 He loves it.
 I don’t know if that is actually the case, but it certainly seems like it.

+Did you enjoy day 12 of 31 day blogging challenge?
 This really isn’t anything terribly exciting.
-Lol.
 But it was part of the challenge.
 Tell me about the strangest thing in your fridge.
 This post made me really curious if there’s anything odd or strange in other people’s refrigerators.